-Your solar panel retailer or installer may be able to assist with you these forms, but to ensure your solar panels are installed and saving you money as quickly as possible, it is important to make sure the following are completed:
+Your solar panel retailer or installer may be able to assist you with these forms, but to ensure your solar panels are installed and saving you money as quickly as possible, it is important to make sure the following are completed:

 - the Commonwealth Solar PV STC Assignment and Written Compliance Statement